jcwang118/201d45-class-5-lab/README.md

 You are being given starter code for today, in the `index.html` and `app.js` files inside of this directory.
 The success of your code will be determined by whether it passes tests that are in the `tests.js` file.
 You do not need to do anything with `tests.js`, though you should take a look at it to see how it works.

 Submission instructions are in the Canvas assignment.

+For question number 4, I referenced this site: https://code-maven.com/javascript-function-that-accepts-any-number-of-arguments

+For question numbers 5 and 6, I referenced this site: https://stackoverflow.com/questions/19175063/multiply-all-elements-in-array